AmoghJohri/Gold-Coins/README.md

     - This forms two cases:
         - Case 1:

-            - We find a majority element in the k-array hten, number of that majority element is lower bounded by (k/2 + 1).
+            - We find a majority element in the k-array then, number of that majority element is lower bounded by (k/2 + 1).

             - It forms the majority for (k + 1) elements as well irrespective of the type of (k + 1)th element.